-Here’s what some of people who were Youth Risk and Resilience Lab members in recent years are doing now.
+Here’s what some of the people who were Youth Risk and Resilience Lab members are doing now.

 The purpose of the Youth Risk and Resilience lab (YouRR Lab) at Wheaton College is to add to the scientific literature and share findings with the general public on effective ways to mobilize resources within the family and larger community to prevent and treat depressive disorders in children and adolescents, and alcohol-related problems in adolescents and young adults.